kyverno/website/content/en/docs/Installation/_index.md

 ## Install Kyverno using YAMLs

-Kyverno can also be installed using a single installation manifest, however for production installation the Helm chart is the recommended method.
+Kyverno can also be installed using a single installation manifest, however for production installation the Helm chart is the only supported method.

 This manifest path will always point to the latest `main` branch and is not guaranteed to be stable.